crickets-and-comb/bfb_delivery/docs/workflow.rst

     You should only put the CSVs you want to include in the manifest in the directory.
 The tool will combine all CSVs in the directory into a single workbook.

-See :doc:`create_manifests </create_manifests>` for more information, e.g. how to set the date used in the manifest.
+See :doc:`create_manifests` for more information, e.g. for how to set the date used in the manifest.

 Review and print manifests
 --------------------------